 The Boston-centric doughnuts are moving into the former Local Fare store and kitchen.

-The doughnut scene in East Arlington—the neighborhood that’s home to longtime favorite classic doughnut-maker Gail Ann Coffee Shop—is rounding out later this year with Boston-centric doughnut holes: Mass Hole Donuts is opening a brick-and-mortar shop at 2 Lake St., the former Local Fare commissary kitchen where the pop-up has been baking since launching Mass Hole Donuts in late 2017.
+The doughnut scene in East Arlington—the neighborhood that’s home to longtime favorite classic doughnut-maker Gail Ann Coffee Shop—is rounding out later this year with Boston-centric doughnut holes: In October, Mass Hole Donuts is opening a brick-and-mortar shop at 2 Lake St., the former Local Fare commissary kitchen where the pop-up has been baking since launching Mass Hole Donuts in late 2017.

 Doughnut baker Alex Mansfield and his business partner, Peter Gladstone, took over the Arlington storefront from the Local Fare founders Michelle Wax and Caroline Huffstetler.
 The women, along with a third partner, founded the Local Fare in 2016, as a shared kitchen space for their food businesses and others, as well as a storefront showcasing locally made products.
 “We loved owning The Local Fare and worked with so many amazing food brands over the past three years,” Wax says, but they are now focusing on other projects.
 They are “super excited” to pass on the keys to Mass Hole Donuts, she adds.